 The school has has approximately 60 students in classes from kindergarten to grade 5.
 The infrastructure is in good condition.
-A greenhouse was built with funding from a woman born in Karang who now lives in the Netherlands.
+A greenhouse was built with funding provided by Sumchog Kersbergen, Yak Girl Dorje Dolma’s sister.
+Sumchog was born in Karang and now lives in the Netherlands.
 The greenhouse provides greens and vegetables for lunches for the students and their teachers.

 During our trek to the Upper Dolpo in October of 2017, I met with the school coordinator, Pema Gojor Gurung.
 He is a highly educated person of great integrity who has returned home to help the children of his village.

 Pema was born to a peasant family in Karang.
 His parents separated when he was six years old and he moved to Tibet where he was educated for six years at the Jangchup Gephel Monastery.
 When he was fourteen he returned to Karang to assist his father and sister with grazing animals and growing crops.
 He also worked as a porter transporting wood from the forests at lower elevation near Phoksundo Lake.
 At age eighteen he was admitted to Serajey Monastic University to study advanced Buddhist philosophy, Tibetan language and literature.
 He has published more than fifty articles in journals, magazines and newspapers and he published his first book in 2014.

 He was asked to assume responsibility as the school coordinator for Karang School in 2017 and continues there today.